 The law is named for Jeanne Clery, a nineteen-year-old Lehigh University student who was attacked and ultimately slain in her dorm room.
-The perpetrator, a student who was not authorized in the area, gained access into the dorm through automatic lock doors that were left propped open by students.
 The death of Jeanne was devastating for her family as well as for the campus community.
 Unfortunately, before Jeanne Clery's death there were no standardized laws mandating colleges to report crimes on campus to students, employees, potential students and their parents.
 Jeanne and her parents did not realize that Lehigh University had a reported 38 violent offenses within a three-year period.
 The tragedy ultimately motivated nationwide changes in the way campus crime is reported.
 The Clery Act, signed in 1990, was originally known as the Crime Awareness and Campus Security Act.